-Parking on Board property is a privilege and may be granted or revoked by the principal or principal's designee.
+Parking on Board property is a privilege and may be granted or revoked by the principal or Policies: 5514, Use of Bicycles 5515, Use of Motor Vehicles principal's designee.
 Failure to abide by any school-established parking regulations, including the purchase of a parking permit and payment of any parking fines, may result in the suspension or revocation of parking privileges, disciplinary action, or exclusion from participation in extra-curricular activities and other school events (e.g., interscholastic athletics, prom, commencement exercises, etc.).